 Clark, Gregory A. and Hawkins, Robert D., 1988.
 Learning and the Single Cell: Cellular Strategies for Information Storage in the Nervous System," Brain Structure, Learning and Memory, Ed.
 Davis, Joel L., Newburgh, Robert W., and Wegman, Edward, J. (Heckman Bindery, Manchester, Indiana) 1988, p.
 24.

-So, memory is not just an arrangement of neuron switches (as a computer), but a direct interaction with trillions upon trillions of individual molecules that are sequentially altered in such a was as to preserve the memory in code.
+So, memory is not just an arrangement of neuron switches (as a computer), but a direct interaction with trillions upon trillions of individual molecules that are sequentially altered in such a way as to preserve the memory in code.

 Where are these memories?
 How do you find them?
 What magnificent design can encode sensory perceptions of thought and logic into particular molecules - and then index them for instant retrieval?

 No one knows how this occurs.
+But science has discovered that the memories are timestamped ( see http://www.sciencedaily.com/releases/2009/10/

 "It is nothing short of spectacular that so many mutations in so many genes were acquired during the mere 20-25 million years of time in the evolutionary lineage leading to humans, according to Lahn.
 This means that selection has worked “extra-hard” during human evolution to create the powerful brain that exists in humans.